SemMTM/bank_of_sem/README.md

     3. Go to your Github project and navigate to your creds.json file and copy its contents.
     4. In the "VALUE" field, paste your entire creds.json file contents and click "add".
 9. Navigate to the "Buildpacks" section and click "Add buildpack"
+    - Add the Python buildpack and the Nodejs buildpack.
+    - The Pyhton buildpack must be above the Nodejs buildpack.
+10. Navigate to the "Deploy" tab and select "GitHub".
+11. Click "Connect to Github" and log in to your GitHub account.
+12. Search for your GitHub repository in the "Connect to GitHub section".
+13. Once found click "connect" then click "Enable Automatic Deploy.
+    - Automatic deploy will redploy your project eveytime new changes are pushed to GitHub.
+14. Once deployment is complete, click "View" to see your deployed project.